e17769/AI-CIFICare/README.md

 ## To install

-First run script once
+First run the npm script (You need to run this script at least once before running the application)

 npm install

-NOTE: The project contain the @google/generative-ai npm package
+NOTE: The project contains the @google/generative-ai npm package

 Also you will need to have our own API key